jtheis85/fetch-a-dog/README.md

 - [ ] (UX) Add numbered page buttons (similar to "< Goooooooogle >")
 - [ ] (UX) Add a page size option menu
 - [ ] (UX) Integrate search into querystring for link/shareability
-- [x] (FIX) Match dialog scrolling with the screen
-- [x] (UX) Turn logout button into an Account button with logout as a menu option to avoid misclicks

 ## Style